Norwegian Fattigmann Christmas Cookies

 Dust them with powdered sugar/confectioners sugar and cool.

-Store the cookies into an airtight container lined with parchment paper when cooled.
+When completely cooled, store fattigman in an airtight container lined with parchment paper.
 Enjoy!

 www.norway-hei.com © Copyright 2020